 There may be a National Insurance number printed on the back of a BRP.
 But, this information is not printed on all BRPs.
 It usually depends on the date it got issued and the visa status of the card holder.

 A biometric residence card is like a passport in many ways.
-Thus, you can use a BRP as confirmation of your:
+Thus, you can use a UK BRP as confirmation of your:

 The GOV.UK website has guidance publications about biometric residence permits.
 They provide further help if you are applying from inside or outside the United Kingdom.

 The 'biometric information' stored on a BRP card contains fingerprints and a photograph.
-You will need to give your prints and photo as part of your visa or immigration application.
+You would need to give your prints and photo as part of your visa or immigration application.
 To complete the process you will need to:

 As a rule, it takes less than 5 minutes to get your fingerprints and photo scanned.
 The modern process does not involve any ink so there should be no mess on your fingers.